supervisely/developer-portal/api-references/supervisely-annotation-json-format/objects.md

 * Optional fields `id`, `classId`, `labelerLogin`, `createdAt`, `updatedAt` are described [above](objects.md#general-fields)
 * `description` - string - text description (optional)
 * `geometryType: "bitmap"` - class shape
-* `tags` - list of tags assigned to the current object&#x20;
+* `tags` - list of tags assigned to the current object
 * `classTitle` - string - the title of the current class.
-It's used to identify the corresponding class shape from the `meta.json` file&#x20;
+It's used to identify the corresponding class shape from the `meta.json` file
 * `bitmap` - object with two fields:
   * `origin` - points (`x` and `y` coordinates) of the top left corner of the bitmap, i.e. the position of the bitmap within the image
   * `data` - string - encoded representation of a string

-A few words about `bitmap` -> `data`.
-You can use these two python methods to convert a base64 encoded string to numpy and vice versa.
+A few words about `bitmap` → `data`.
+You can use these two python methods to convert a base64 encoded string to NumPy and vice versa.

 ```python
 def base64_2_mask(s):